scaine1/grey_lit_search/README.md

 ```

 This should have installed the grey\_lit\_search package on your system.
 Including an executable script called greysearch which you can run in the anaconda prompt.
 See below for examples

+#### cleanup the source code
+You can now safely delete the directory with the source code. grey_lit_search has been installed on your system.
+See below on how to use.

 ## How to use